projecttacoma/fqm-testify/README.md

 #### Adding ValueSets to FHIR Measure Bundle

-The user will see an error when uploading a FHIR Measure Bundle unless it has the following things: one measure resource, all dependent library resources used, and all ValueSets needed for measure calculation.
+The user will see an error when uploading a FHIR Measure Bundle unless it has the following things: exactly one measure resource, all dependent library resources used, and all ValueSets needed for measure calculation.
 If the Measure Bundle is missing ValueSets, then the user can add ValueSets by running [the fqm-execution library](https://github.com/projecttacoma/fqm-execution) CLI with the following command:

 ```bash
 ./src/cli.ts valueSets -m <path to measure bundle> --vs-api-key <api key>